MikeyBeez/Juliet/README.md

 # Juliet
 At the moment, I am beginning to port this over from Otto3.
 I use a female voice; so calling her Otto makes no sense.
 It's also an opportunity to refactor my code, and cleanup the installation process.
 That means this repo is not ready for prime time.
-That being said, if you can set up your environment correctly, this code does work -- on my computer at least.
+That being said, if you can set up your environment correctly, this code does work and works well -- on my computer at least.

 Juliet answers to any name starting Juli.
 So you can say "Juli Help," or "Julie Help," or "Juliet Help," or "Julius Help."